 You can use water-based paint in almost any application in the home, from exteriors and trim to interior walls and woodwork.

-Alkyd paint is not commonly used in home painting applications.
+Alkyd paint is not commonly used in certain home painting applications such as walls.
 At one time, these paints were the standard for bathrooms and other "wet" areas, since they were easy to scrub, had a higher sheen, and were more durable than the early latex paints.
-That is no longer true, however, as many latex paints now equal and sometimes outperform alkyd paints.
+Nowadays, modern latex paint formulas are much more durable and moisture-resistant to the point they are regularly used in these areas of the home as well.

 When used in the home, alkyd paints are most commonly reserved for areas subject to heavy wear or prone to impact.
 These include trim, floors, and sometimes cabinets.
 Another benefit to alkyd is it has a longer drying time than latex paint, so it does not show brush strokes as much.
 This is an advantage when painting trim, woodwork, and cabinetry.

 Some disadvantages of alkyd paint include:

 - Typically more expensive than latex paint.

 - Odor-intensive when drying and typically contains more VOCs.

 - Requires cleanup with chemical solvent (mineral spirits or paint thinner).

 Some local municipalities restrict the use of this paint because of the hazardous materials it creates in the waste stream.

 Another consideration in selecting the proper paint is a factor called paint sheen.
 Paint sheen refers to how shiny the dried paint surface becomes when dry.
-There are four basic sheens:
+There are five basic sheens:

 - Flat or Matte